 For the purposes of sport fishery management, rockfish are divided into two groups, PELAGIC and NONPELAGIC.
-Bag and possession limits differ for the two groups in many areas, so it is important to be able to distinguish them.
+Bag and possession limits differ for the groups, so it is important to be able to distinguish them.
 This chart shows the most common species in each group.
+Nonpelagic rockfish are further divided into demersal shelf rockfish (DSR) and slope rockfish.